ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Now, click "Open" and accept the "Server Host key not cached..." message by clicking Yes or accept.

 Each time you start the instance, you will need to update the IP address, and accept the "Server Host Key" message.

+When asked for a username on the AWS virtual machine, use: *ubuntu*

 Step 2: Install git
 ___________________